TanStack/query/README.md

 mutate(todo)
 ```

-You might find that you want to override some of `useMutation`'s optoins at the time of calling `mutate`.
+You might find that you want to override some of `useMutation`'s options at the time of calling `mutate`.
 To do that, you can optionally override them by sending them through as options to the `mutate` function after your mutation variable.
 Supported option overrides are include:

 - `onSuccess`
 - `onSettled`